-The Provincial Planning Regulation provides guidance concerning how land use planning and development should occur in Manitoba, and what a development plan should contain based on the Provincial Land Use Policies (PLUPs).
-This Development Plan is generally consistent with the PLUPs while being sensitive to the unique planning context of the RM of Ste.
-Anne.
-Once approved and adopted, this Development Plan replaces the PLUPs.
+The Provincial Planning Regulation provides guidance as to how land use planning and development should occur in Manitoba, and what a development plan should contain based upon the Provincial Land Use Policies (PLUP's) contained within the Regulation.
+This Development Plan is generally consistent with the PLUP's while being sensitive to the planning context of the Municipality.
+Once approved and adopted, this Development Plan replaces the PLUP's.